toradle/hedera_ai_agent/README.md

 - **`HederaAgentKit`**: The core engine that bundles tools, manages network clients, and holds the `signer` configuration.
 It's used internally by `HederaConversationalAgent` but can also be used directly for more programmatic control.
 - **Signers (`AbstractSigner`)**: Determine how transactions are signed and paid for:
   - `ServerSigner`: Holds a private key directly.
 Useful for backend agents where the agent's account pays for transactions it executes.
-  - `BrowserSigner` (Conceptual for this README): Represents integrating with a user's browser wallet (e.g., HashPack).
-The agent prepares transaction bytes, and the user signs and submits them via their wallet.
 - **Operational Modes**: Configure how the agent handles transactions:
   - `operationalMode: 'autonomous'`: Agent signs and submits all transactions using its `signer`.
 The agent's operator account pays.
   - `operationalMode: 'returnBytes'`: Agent returns transaction bytes.
 Your application (and the user, via their wallet) is responsible for signing and submitting.
 This is key for user-centric apps.